BitSeq/bitseq.github.io/howto/variationalBayes.md

  * argument: the alignment probability file from pre-processing
  * options: output prefix, output type (theta, RPKM, counts, default: theta), transcript info file, number of threads to use (default: 4), optimization method (steepest, PR, FR, HS) (default: FR)

-The sampler produces the file *data.m_alphas* which contains three columns.
+The algorithm produces the file *data.m_alphas* which contains three columns.
 The first one corresponds to the estimated relative transcript expression levels (mean *theta*).
 The next two columns contain the parameters of the marginal Beta distribution describing the estimated distribution per transcript (*alpha*, *beta*).
 The resulting file will contains *M* lines, one for each transcript.
 Note that the joint distribution of all *M* transcripts is a Dirichlet with the parameters written in the second column (*alpha*).

 ### References